shoubamzlibap/small_projects/auto_copy/README.md

 ## Configuration
 After installation, there will be a configuration file on your system, `/etc/auto_copy.yml`.
 As the name suggests, the syntax is yaml.
-Most options should be described in detail within the comments, so I won't describe them here
+Most options should be described in detail within the comments, so I won't describe them here.

+Note that abcde, the tool used to rip audio CDs, has its own commented configuration file at `/etc/abcde.conf`.
+Most usefull to me were the paramters `OUTPUTDIR` and `OUTPUTTYPE`.
+But there are a lot more, have a look.

 ## How it works
 The script `auto_copy.py` will distinguish between data disks, audio CDs and video DVDs.